On the go? Listen to our blog instead of reading it.

 “Most parents are also stressed by new school schedules, and don’t have as much bandwidth for noticing the signs of anxiety or depression in their kids.
 But there are quick and easy tools parents can use to cut down on back-to-school stress,” said Teri Schroeder, a licensed therapist who specializes in work with kids and teens.
 “But it takes more creativity than saying, ‘it’s going to be ok’; that kind of reassurance tends to backfire.”

-Backed by evidence-based practice, here are five techniques parents can use to help kids and teens adjust:
+Backed by evidence-based practice, here are five techniques parents can use to help kids and teens adjust and reduce back-to-school stress:

 - Avoid Giving Reassurance – This is counter-intuitive, but kids often feel distant from parents who use variations of “it will be ok”.
 Instead, let them know their worries or difficulties are normal; tell them stories of tough transitions you’ve had.